Artificial Intelligence and Machine Learning

 • The Machine Learning algorithm here is provided with a small training dataset to work with, which is a smaller part of the bigger dataset.

-• It serves to give the algorithm an idea of the problem, solution, and various data points to be dealt with.
+• It serves to give the algorithm an idea of the real-time problem statement, solution, and various data points to be dealt with.

 • The training dataset here is also very similar to the final dataset in its characteristics and offers the algorithm with the labeled parameters required for the problem.